 A number one contender, when attempting to survive any type of situation, is the heavy hitter we all know of as stress.
 It is an absolutely inescapable part of life.
 Seldom is the case when one finds himself totally eradicated of stress.
-Abolishing stress wouldn’t be the appropriate solution, in any fashion, as stress is but another form of a lesson.
-How one copes with this stress, now that is VITAL!
+Abolishing this condition wouldn’t be the appropriate solution, in any fashion, as stress is but another form of a lesson.
+How one copes with this situation, now that is VITAL!

 Stress can have a multitude of damaging effects.
 Regardless of the situation one finds himself in, one thing can be certain; stress is hunkered in wait just around the next bend.
 Whether you find yourself in a post-apocalyptic platitude or simply slaving away as a public relations executive, chances are you deal with stress on a daily basis.

 What is Stress?